MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 ### ProviderState

 The providers keeps track of the user's authentication state and communicate it outwards.
-For example, when a user successfully signs in, the ProviderState is updated to SignedIn, signaling to the application that it is now able to make calls to Microsoft Graph.
+For example, when a user successfully signs in, the `ProviderState` is updated to `SignedIn`, signaling to the application that it is now able to make calls to Microsoft Graph.

 ```csharp
 public enum ProviderState